 We’ve made it easy for our customers to see the applicable features and enhancements in the following 2018.2 release summary.

-Important: Changes To How Users Access Release Preview
+Important: 2018.2 Access To Release Preview Changes

 Note: We suggest you change the colour theme of your Release Preview account.
 This will make it easy to tell when you are logged into your release preview account.